paOol/react-watchbchaddress/README.md

   import WatchAddress from 'react-watchbchaddress';

   <WatchAddress
-    address="bch:asdf"
-    callbackPath=""
+    address="bitcoincash:qrv8w60f40yjhqzfswyc39n78anxjhcx75ppt2df5c"
+    text="You have deposited"
   />
 ```

 ### Notes

 It's possible to watch several addresses by passing in an array, but that is not the purpose of this component.

-It's use case is when a user of your app is signed in and deposits and you want to display the live event to them.
+You can contribute if you'd like.
+Having more customizable props such as the position of the notification, styling, etc would make this component much more useful.